superfly/fly/README.md

 fly.http.respondWith(function(request){
   return new Response("Hello!
 We support whirled peas.", { status: 200}) })
-// if you'd prefer to be service worker compatibility, this is alos supported:
+// if you'd prefer to be service worker compatibility, this is also supported:
 // around addEventListener('fetch', function(event){})
 ```